xavdid/advent-of-code/solutions/2021/day_18/README.md

 - if there's an item to the right of the match in this pair (that is `i + 2` from this index), add the next value to that one
 - then, delete the other item in this pair (`i + 1`)

-Instead of doing `for p in pairs`, we'll do `for i in len(pairs)` so we can freely edit the list as we're moving through it.
+Instead of doing `for p in pairs`, we'll do `while i < len(pairs)` so we can freely edit the list as we're moving through it.
 We return as soon as we make any changes, so this is pretty safe.
 Here's our `explode`:

 ```py
 def explode(pairs: Pairs) -> bool: